rubymonsters/speakerinnen_liste/README.md

 **Please note: Sometimes for better readability in long passages of text the term `women` is written without a star but we always mean everyone who defines herself as a woman.**

-# Getting Started
+# Getting Started (Initial Setup)

 1. Clone the repository: `git clone git@github.com:rubymonsters/speakerinnen_liste.git` and access the folder: `cd speakerinnen_liste`.
-2. Install Docker.
-If you don't have Docker installed, please download it [here](https://docs.docker.com/install/** for your operating system.
+2. If you don't have Docker Engine installed, please download it [here](https://docs.docker.com/install) for your operating system.
-3. Local setup: `make setup`
+3. Run `make setup` (building images, installing gems, creating db and migrating)
+4. Run `rake db:seed` (Load some initial example profiles) and `rake elasticsearch:import:all` (Import the loaded profiles into the search index)
+5. Run `make dev`(prepares an environment in which you can start the app)

 ## Development workflow

-The setup is done using Docker to provide all the dependencies and the environment.
-To access this environment you need to run `make dev` and that gets you a session where you can do all the usual things you do in a Rails app (many of them are mentioned later in this file).
-Some that you'll need before using the app from the first time:

-* `rake db:seed`: Load some initial example profiles.
-* `rake elasticsearch:import:all`: Import the loaded profiles into the search index
+Start app locally:
+1. `make dev` (starts a development session inside a Docker container)
+2. `make up` (starts the app inside this development session)
+3. `make test` (runs the tests)
+(Run `make usage` to get a list of possible commands.)

-But in general, any `rake`, `bundle` or `rails` command will work inside that development session.
+(Also, `rake`, `bundle` or `rails` commands will work inside that development session.)

-In addition to `make dev`, which will let you run any development flow command, some shortcuts are defined for the most common tasks.
-Run `make usage` to get a list.
-But notably:

-* `make up`: Start the app.
-* `make test`: Run the tests.

 ## Admin user